digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 - The transactions have the same "before-after" relation between their actions.

-- The transactions have the same set of rolled back actions.
-That is, they have the same set of actions directly or indirectly under a rollback node.
+- The transactions have the same set of "rollback roots".
+  A rollback root is an action whose parent is a rollback node.

-For all three transactions above, the "transaction tree ignoring rollbacks" consists only of top-level actions (`act1`, `act2`, and `act3`), the "before-after" relation only says that `act2` comes before `act3`, and all actions are rolled back.
+For all three transactions above, the "transaction tree ignoring rollbacks" consists only of top-level actions (`act1`, `act2`, and `act3`), the "before-after" relation only says that `act2` comes before `act3`, and all three actions are rollback roots.
 Thus all three transactions are equivalent.

 **Transaction normalization** is the process by which equivalent transactions are converted into the same transaction.
 In the case above, all three